STAT545-UBC/STAT545-UBC-original-website/topics.md

 ## Topic list

 This material gets updated during Sept - Nov each year.
-Right now it's a mix of 2015 and 2016 content.
+Right now we're in awkward teenage phase -- it's a mix of 2015 and 2016 content.

   * Get your R act together
     - [Install R and Rstudio](block000_r-rstudio-install.html) (or update! get current!)